jpabadir/pace-c/documentation/report.md

 ## <div align="center">System Architecture in DFD</div>
 #### DFD Level 0:
+A description of this DFD can be found at the bottom of the linked image.
 [DFD Level 0](https://github.com/jpabadir/pace-c/blob/requirements-milestone/documentation/dfd-level0.pdf)

 #### DFD Level 1:
+- This DFD shows the system architecture within more detail.
+- It is encouraged to download the image to view it with more ease.
+- This DFD has the same three external entities as the previous one, but the mentor and mentee are duplicated in a few different places in order to advoid data flows crossing one another.
+Furthermore, it goes deeper into showing how accounts are actually created, and matches actually made.
+In addition, this DFD also shows the system's data stores, as opposed to its level 0 counterpart.
+- Any feature included in a red rectangle is to be completed for the Peer Review #2 milestone.
+- Any feature inluded in a dotted rectangle (or shown in a dotted fashion itself) is to be completed for the Final Project milestone.
 [DFD Level 1](https://github.com/jpabadir/pace-c/blob/requirements-milestone/documentation/dfd-level-1/dfd-full.jpg)

 ## <div align="center">Breakdown of the Target Components for Each Milestone</div>